cs-south-sound/curtain-raiser/how_to/ssh/ssh_keygen/README.md

 Finally note that the comment `myusername` is added to the end of the key.
 It may not be necessary, but some applications may expect the username.
-Additionally it may be a helpful for the server administrator to know to whom the key belongs.
+Additionally it may be helpful for the server administrator to know to whom the key belongs.

 ## Share the public key